Rydavim/nodebb-plugin-hextooltips/README.md

 # Hex Tooltips for NodeBB

-Allows you to embed hex tooltips in NodeBB post content.
-Just use the following syntax.

-NOTE: This requires you add the following javascript from hex.tcgbrowser.com!
+This requires you add the following javascript from hex.tcgbrowser.com!

 ```
 <script type="text/javascript" src="http://hex.tcgbrowser.com/tools/tooltips/tooltip.js"></script>
 ```

+Allows you to embed hex tooltips in NodeBB post content.
+Just use the following syntax.

 ```
 ;hex(card)